-What is the difference between in-house and outsourcing?
+What is the difference between hiring in-house and outsourcing?
 Who is winning the in-house vs outsourcing battle?
-Why is outsourcing better than in-house?
+Why is outsourcing better than in-house hiring?
 What are some examples of outsourcing?
 What are the benefits of outsourcing?
 Why should a company outsource IT services?

 Looking for answers to these questions?
 Keep reading!